 If it has a lock, try to locate the key.
 Alarm panel keys are smaller than house keys and are often simply left on top of the panel enclosure.
 The image below shows an alarm key on the left, and a regular house key on the right.

-The alternative is to locate and disconnect all keypads, sirens, and other sounders to silence the system.
+The alternative to disconnecting power is to locate and disconnect all keypads, sirens, and other sounders to silence the system.